SrVladyslav/video_player_poc/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 # IMPORTANT
+1) This code is not ready yet for production, first of all, all the video and image data is stored in local public folder.
+THIS IS BAD, but here we are just with POC.
+Before production, please, change all the uploads from `public` folder to some CDN or sprecialized server, consider AWS S3.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.